 7. Molecular Cloning

-Involves use of Recombinant DNA molecule for replication within the host organism.
+It involves the use of the Recombinant DNA molecule for replication within the host organism.
 Small cloned fragments can be used for the study of specific genes in gene manipulation.
 Steps involved choosing vector and host organism, preparation of specific DNA to be cloned, creating Recombinant DNA and introducing it into the host; finally screening of suitable clones with the gene of interest.
 The most common screening method is “Blue-white screening” used in identifying reporter proteins like X-gal/LacZ gene forming blue-white colonies allowing proper selection of recombinant ones.

 8. The three T’s: TRANSDUCTION, TRANSFECTION, AND TRANSFORMATION

 • Transfection: A forced introduction of small molecules such as DNA, RNA into eukaryotic cells.
-Common transfection methods include Electroporation, Calcium phosphate, gene gun, microinjection etc.
+Common transfection methods include Electroporation, Calcium phosphate, gene gun, microinjection, etc.

 • Transformation: DNA uptake by the bacterial cells from the environment.
 Recombinant plasmid DNA can also be introduced into the competent bacterial cells that take up extracellular DNA from the environment.

 The listed methods for gene manipulation can be applied to in-vivo and in-vitro techniques.
-The ability to clone a DNA can have far consequences in future with various pros and cons.
+The ability to clone DNA can have far consequences in the future with various pros and cons.
 It has become possible to identify new DNA sequences along with new potential genes that be easily cloned using any above-listed methods for a new genetic product.
-It has advanced in the field of Recombinant DNA technology that has made the availability of certain therapeutic medicines, treatment of any genetically related diseases, modification of animal and plant genes for healthier disease resistance organism.
+It has advanced in the field of Recombinant DNA technology that has made the availability of certain therapeutic medicines, treatment of any genetically related diseases, modification of animal and plant genes for healthier disease resistance organisms.